-A claimant has three years from the date they develop significant symptoms and which they should have attributed to their asbestos exposure in which to issue Court proceedings.
-If Court proceedings are not issued within three years, an asbestos claim is deemed to be statute barred and in most circumstances this means, it cannot be pursued.
+A claimant has three years from the date they develop significant symptoms, which they should have attributed to their asbestos exposure, in which to issue Court proceedings.
+If Court proceedings are not issued within the three years, an asbestos claim is deemed to be statute barred and in most circumstances this means, it cannot be pursued.
 The Court can exercise its discretion in extending this time period but this is not guaranteed.
-If someone contacts us and advises that they were diagnosed with pleural thickening four years ago, we would not be able to take their claim on for example.
+For example, if someone contacts us and advises that they were diagnosed with pleural thickening four years ago, we would not be able to take their asbestos claim on.

-In fatal asbestos claims, the deceased’s family have 3 years from the date of death to pursue a claim and the same points on extending this time period apply, although we are finding that the courts are extending the time period less and less in asbestos claims.
+In fatal asbestos claims, the deceased’s family have 3 years from the date of death to pursue a claim and the same points on extending this time period with the court apply.
+We are finding that the Courts are extending the time period less and less in asbestos claims.